birkoffe/bss-company-api/README.md

 ### Kafka

-Apache Kafka is an open-source distributed event streaming platform used by thousands of cbssanies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

 - http://localhost:9094